Prospect Hill Community Orchard, Harvard

 - Town of Harvard

-The endowment will be funded through the sale of an agricultural preservation restriction (APR), which would permanently extinguish development rights on the property and allow farming to continue.
+The property will be protected through the sale of an agricultural preservation restriction (APR), which would permanently extinguish development rights on the property and allow farming to continue.
+It will be held jointly by MDAR and the Town of Harvard.

-At the Town of Harvard's Annual Town Meeting on June 20, 2020, town residents voted to contribute $150,000 of Community Preservation Funds toward the purchase of the APR.
-The project partners are also raising funds from other sources.
+MDAR has already committed $1,239,000 toward the APR purchase.
+At the Town of Harvard's Annual Town Meeting on June 20, 2020, town residents voted to contribute $150,000 of Community Preservation Funds toward the purchase of the APR, and an additional $150,000 allocation is expected at the 2021 annual Town Meeting.
+CHP, HCT, and SVT will raise additional funds from private foundations and individuals.

 CHP's board has developed a plan that includes anticipated uses of the proceeds from the sale of the APR.
 To read it, download Prospect Hill Community Orchard: Strategic Plan for APR Proceeds.